Bounds for sets with few distances distinct modulo a prime ideal: LRS type theorem

 where $I$ is the identity matrix and $A_j$ is a $(0,1)$-matrix with off diagonals.
-Since the size of $M$ is $N+(N+1)/t>N$, the matrix has $0$ eigenvalue whose multiplicity is larger than $(N+1)/t$.
+Since the size of $M$ is at least $N+(N+1)/t>N$, the matrix has $0$ eigenvalue whose multiplicity is at least $(N+1)/t$.
 This implies $-K_j$ is the eigenvalue of $A_j$, and hence $K_j$ is an algebraic integer.

 Assume $K_j$ is an algebraic integer of degree larger than $t$.
-Then the number of the conjugates of $-K_j$ is at least $t$, and the conjugates are also eigenvalue of $A_j$.
-Since $A_j$ has the eigenvalue $-K_j$ with multiplicity larger than $(N+1)/t$, the size of $A_j$ is larger than $(t+1)(N+1)/t=N+1+(N+1)/t$, which contradicts our assumption.
+Then the number of the conjugates of $-K_j$ is at least $t$, and the conjugates are also eigenvalues of $A_j$.
+Since $A_j$ has the eigenvalue $-K_j$ with multiplicity at least $(N+1)/t$, the size of $A_j$ is at least $(t+1)(N+1)/t=N+1+(N+1)/t$, which contradicts our assumption.
 Therefore $K_j$ is an algebraic integer of degree at most $t$. \end{proof}

 For $t=1$, the values $K_j$ are integers under the condition in Theorem~\ref{thm:LRS}, which is the previous result proved in \cite{N11}.
-The following corollaries are immediate from Theorem~\ref{thm:LRS} \begin{corollary} If $K_j$ is not an algebraic integer for some $j \in \{1,\ldots, s\}$, then $|X| \leq N$. \end{corollary} \begin{corollary} Suppose $K_j$ is an algebraic integer for each $j \in \{1,\ldots,s\}$.
+The following corollaries are immediate from Theorem~\ref{thm:LRS}. \begin{corollary} If $K_j$ is not an algebraic integer for some $j \in \{1,\ldots, s\}$, then $|X| \leq N$. \end{corollary} \begin{corollary} Suppose $K_j$ is an algebraic integer for each $j \in \{1,\ldots,s\}$.
 Let $t$ be the maximum value of the degrees of $K_j$.
-If $t>1$ holds, then $|X| < N+(N+1)/(t-1)$. \end{corollary} Corollary \ref{coro:imp} is an improvement of the absolute bound with respect to the LRS ratios.
+If $t>1$ holds, then $|X| < N+(N+1)/(t-1)$. \end{corollary} Corollary \ref{coro:imp} is an improvement of the absolute bound for $s$-distance sets with the LRS ratios.

 If there exist $\alpha_i,\alpha_j \in D(X)\subset \mathcal{O}_K$ such that $\alpha_i$ is congruent to $\alpha_j$ modulo some prime ideal $\mathfrak{p}$ and $\alpha \not \equiv 0 \pmod{\mathfrak{p}}$ for each $\alpha \in D(X)$, then the LRS ratio $K_j$ is not an algebraic integer.
 Indeed, if $K_j \in \mathcal{O}_K$, then